johanbook/docs/docs/development/feedback_loop.md

 # Feedback loop

-The **feedback loop** is an important factor during development.
+The **feedback loop** is the time it takes from making a change to a software until the change can be evaluated.
+It is important having a short feedback loop during development.
 With a too long feedback loop developers might lose focus.
 Things that create short feedback loops are:

 - **Fast tests** Expensive operations should be mocked.
 If testing expensive operations they should have their own test suit that can run in a remote